dgiovanis/dgiovanis.github.io/_pages/projects.md

 <strong>Funding Source</strong>: <a href="https://www.ninds.nih.gov" target="_blank">National Institute of Neurological Disorders and Stroke of the National Institutes of Health (NIH)</a><br>

 Computational models of the human head are promising tools for estimating the impact-induced response of brain, and thus play an important role in the prediction of traumatic brain injury.
 Modern biofidelic head model simulations are associated with very high computational cost, and high-dimensional inputs and outputs, which limits the applicability of traditional uncertainty quantification (UQ) methods on these systems.
-In this study, a two-stage, data-driven manifold learning-based framework is proposed for UQ of computational head models.
+In this project, we investigate  data-driven manifold learning-based frameworks for UQ of computational head models.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/head1.png"/>